dzzh/RIBs-wiki/iOS-Tutorial-3.md

-# RIB DI and Communication
+# RIB Dependency Injection and Communication

 The main goals of this exercise to understand the following concepts:
 - Pass dynamic dependency via Builder’s build method.